Ealrann/VSand/README.md

 Feel free to add a new issues if you want to see new things in the game, or if you find a bug.

-If you want to contribute to the code, you can clone the repo using:
+If you want to contribute to the project, or simply run the program from the source:

+First, you need to setup a JDK 14 (Right now, I use [the OpenJ9 hotspot](https://adoptopenjdk.net/releases.html?variant=openjdk14&jvmVariant=hotspot)).

+You can clone the repo using:

 ```
 git clone --recursive --single-branch --branch root https://github.com/Ealrann/VSand.git